awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToMicrosoftSQLServerInstance.md

 SQL Workbench/J uses JDBC to connect to your DB instance\.
 You also need the JDBC driver for SQL Server\.
 To download this driver, see [Microsoft JDBC drivers 4\.1 \(preview\) and 4\.0 for SQL Server](http://www.microsoft.com/en-us/download/details.aspx?id=11774)\.

 **To connect to a DB instance using SQL Workbench/J**

-1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

-1. In the upper\-right corner of the Amazon RDS console, choose the AWS Region of your DB instance\.

-1. Find the DNS name and port number for your DB instance:

-   1. Open the RDS console, then choose **Databases** to display a list of your DB instances\.

-   1. Choose the name of your SQL Server DB instance to display its details\.
-![\[Locate DB instance endpoint and port\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/SQL-Connect-Endpoint.png)

-   1. On the **Connectivity** tab, copy the endpoint\.
-Also, note the port used by the DB instance\.

 1. Open SQL Workbench/J\.
 The **Select Connection Profile** dialog box appears, as shown following\.
 ![\[Select Connection Profile dialog\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/workbench_profile.png)